OpitzLab/NeMo-TMS/1_NEURON-Model-Generation/README.md

 First, compile the mod files located in Generator/lib_mech/mods.
 This is a necessary step for each computer that the simulations are executed on.
 Refer to this [link](https://www.neuron.yale.edu/phpBB/viewtopic.php?t=3263) for more information on how to do this.
 After this is done, move the nrnmech.dll file to Generator/lib_mech.

-Next, place the input morphology file (either .SWC or .MTR if multiple morphologies are to be processed) into Generator/morphos alongside the example_tree.mtr file.
+Next, place the input morphology file (either .SWC or .MTR if multiple morphologies are to be processed) into Generator/morphos alongside the place_tree.mtr file.

 The input morphology must be in standard SWC format, with soma as region 1, axon as region 2, basal dendrites as region 3, and apical dendrite as region 4.